-TerreStar Agreement one-year period, unless terminated by TerreStar upon at least 60 days' written notice to us prior to the end of the term.
-The provision of operations and maintenance services will continue until April 2018 and will automatically renew in April 2018 for an additional one-year period, unless terminated by TerreStar or us upon at least 90 days' written notice prior to the end of the term.
-The provision of hosting services will continue until May 2022 and will not renew beyond May 2022 unless the parties enter into a new agreement or amend the existing agreement.
-In addition, TerreStar generally may terminate such services for convenience subject to providing us with prior notice and/or payment of termin.
+TerreStar Agreement.
 In March 2012, DISH Network completed its acquisition of substantially all the assets of TerreStar Networks Inc. ("TerreStar").
 Prior to DISH Network's acquisition of substantially all the assets of TerreStar and our completion of the Hughes Acquisition, TerreStar and HNS entered into various agreements pursuant to which our Hughes segment provides, among other things, warranty, operations and maintenance and hosting services for TerreStar's ground-based communications equipment.
 TerreStar generally has the right to continue to receive warranty services from us for one of our products on a month-to-month basis.
-The provision of warranty services for our other product will continue until March 2018 and will automatica ation charges. lly renew in March 2018 for an additional one-year period, unless terminated by TerreStar upon at least 60 days' written notice to us prior to the end of the term.
+The provision of warranty services for our other product will continue until March 2018 and will automatically renew in March 2018 for an additional one-year period, unless terminated by TerreStar upon at least 60 days' written notice to us prior to the end of the term.
 The provision of operations and maintenance services will continue until April 2018 and will automatically renew in April 2018 for an additional one-year period, unless terminated by TerreStar or us upon at least 90 days' written notice prior to the end of the term.
 The provision of hosting services will continue until May 2022 and will not renew beyond May 2022 unless the parties enter into a new agreement or amend the existing agreement.
 In addition, TerreStar generally may terminate such services for convenience subject to providing us with prior notice and/or payment of termination charges.